rhari008/SFSFExtension/Readme.md

     ![Step Image](images/14-part1-step4-webide-status.png)

 5. Open SAP Web IDE Full Stack.
+When prompted for the credentials on SuccessFactors login, enter the credentials of devuserXXX to proceed.

     ![Step Image](images/15-part1-step5-webide-open.png)